We believe in natural smiles.

 Fluoride-free | SLS-free | Alcohol-Free | Vegan | Zero-waste Oral Care

 A healthy and natural smile means you can share your happiness with everyone!
-Our natural oral care line lets you clean your teeth, remineralize, and prevent bacterial buildup with a PH balanced approach for a natural mouth.
+Clean your teeth, promote remineralization, and prevent bacterial buildup with a PH-balanced approach to natural oral care.
 And guess what?
-We did it without any plastic!
+There's no plastic needed!

 If you want to pre-mix, you can mix enough for a week, and store in the refrigerator.
 This is to prevent any potential bacterial development from a high water environment.
 We recommend mixing a single portion, just before brushing.
 By the time you’ve spent your 2 minutes brushing all of the crystals are dissolved and you’re ready to swish and gargle.